Ashishjob/Freshman-Advice/README.md

     * You can apply for an “internship” in this club, and pretty much you’ll just be under an officer and help out with certain things, and you’ll be much more likely to get an officer position later
     * [Discord Link](https://discord.gg/ayEmCgNN)
 * **CSGirls:**
-    * This is also another social one I think and a bit of a blend of Code[Coogs] and CougarCS overall, but they have a professional development team that you can join I think (good resume addition)
+    * This is also another social one I think and a bit of a blend of Code[Coogs] and CougarCS overall, but they have a professional development team, kinda similar to the Code[Coogs] internship that you can join (good resume addition)
-    * They do have a focus on Women in STEM but all are welcome
+    * They do have a focus on Women in STEM having a support group, but all are welcome
     * They also have competitions that can apply to Extra Credit (but another Data Structures opportunity)
     * [Discord Link](https://discord.gg/ZgGM9HYE)
 * **CougarAI:**